 Some animals are on the verge of extinction and can only be protected at sanctuaries.
 The same should be done to more animals, and their populations will go higher.

-Harmless and undetectable trackers need to be used in wildlife tracking, to enable those at the control rooms to have accurate data on the number of the animals, their location, and any threat that might be upon them.
+Harmless and undetectable trackers need to be used in wildlife tracking to enable those in the control rooms to have accurate data on the number of animals, their location, and any threat that might be upon them.

 ‘11 Facts About Poaching Animals’. (n.d.)
 Do Something.
 Retrieved from https://www.dosomething.org/us/facts/11-facts-about-poaching-animals